huijing/slides/28-modern-layouts/README.md

 ### Self alignment properties

-The `justify-self` and `align-self` properties are known as self-alignment properties.
-Justify is for the main or inline axis, which is the direction of text flow, while align is for the cross or block axis, which is the direction block boxes are stacked.
+The `justify-self` and `align-self` properties are known as **self-alignment properties**. `justify-*` is for the main or inline axis, which is the direction of text flow, while `align-*` is for the cross or block axis, which is the direction block boxes are stacked.

 These properties allow us to control how the content of each grid item is aligned within the grid area it's been allocated to.
 The default state is stretch, where the content stretches to fill the entire grid area.
 We can adjust the alignment of content within the grid item with `start`, `center` and `end`.